nicholasburka/Interactive-Lab-Hub/Lab 5/README.md

-**\*\*\*Include a short video demonstrating the finished result.\*\*\*** [Proto RPS Teachable Machines System Demo](https://www.youtube.com/watch?v=r0HloEvlmro) I also made a simple matching game called agree, where the goal is to match the symbol of your partner - if you do you both get a point.
-It's terminal based in addition to using the Teachable Machines model and webcam, but has the most sophistocated code, in agree.py
+**\*\*\*Include a short video demonstrating the finished result.\*\*\*** [Proto RPS Teachable Machines System Demo](https://www.youtube.com/watch?v=r0HloEvlmro) I made a simple matching game called agree, where the goal is to match the gesture (either ASL A or B) of your partner - if you do you both get a point.
+It's meant to use text-to-speech to prompt interaction with a user, and uses the Teachable Machines model and webcam, but has the most sophistocated code, in agree.py.
+My Raspberry Pi speaker wasn't working, so for full effect in the video I recorded my own voice and overdubbed instead of using my code system, but my code works on my Raspberry Pi.